aurelius-in/ShipCircuit/README.md

   F2 --> F3
   F4 --> A3

-  %% Guardrails & quality (use dotted edges with labels) A6 -. "approval/receipts" .-> C2
+  %% Guardrails & quality (dotted edges with labels) A6 -. "approval/receipts" .-> C2
   A6 -. "approval/receipts" .-> D1
   A6 -. "approval/receipts" .-> B7